tjleez/popgen.methods/README.md

 ```

 ## zOTU table
-zero-radius operational taxonomic unit (zOTUs) table analysed in this paper
+Zero-radius operational taxonomic unit (zOTUs) table analysed in this paper
+Reads are available from NCBI at BioProject PRJNA755173